Evidlo/remarkable_news/README.md

 # remarkable_news

-Automatically download daily newspaper/comic as your suspend screen.
+reMarkable service to automatically download daily newspaper/comic as your suspend screen.
 No cloud needed.

 ![demo](pic.png)